wojtekzw/statsdaemon/README.md

 * External shell command (data on STDIN) or output to STDOUT (when no external command provided)
 * OpenTSDB

+Others
+* Read configuration from YAML file
+* Ability to save configuration to YAML file
+* UDP and TCP listeners

 ```
 Tag are supported as encoded in bucket name eg:
 cpu.load.idle.^host=dev.^env=prod.^zone=west